 Push down Suzy Snooze’s orange body and a gentle tweet will let you know its ready to use.
 To pair it you have to press the volume controls on the bottom of the Suzy Snooze.
 Set-up was straightforward enough, although it took us a few attempts to connect it to its dedicated app over Wi-Fi.
 In our test we eventually lost connection too, so we had to faff about connecting it again.
 This however comes with the territory when using smart baby monitors and is to be expected across the board.

 Once connected to the app we could control the monitor from our smartphone and listen to William remotely.
 The app lets you turn on the ambient lullabies and a soothing light if your baby wakes.
 We found this particularly useful as this bought us time until we got to his room to comfort William and he seemed to love it too.

 There’s also promise in the near future of a cry detection feature that will help soothe your baby back to sleep if they wake, but at time of writing this isn’t currently available.

-Suzy Snooze can be used as a night light and sleep trainer too so in a way the device grows with the child.
-Its low-energy LED stays cool to touch and its orange colour output claims to promote natural sleep hormones.
+Suzy Snooze can be used as a night light and sleep trainer too, so in a way the device grows with the child.
+Its low-energy LED stays cool to the touch and its orange colour output claims to promote natural sleep hormones.
 When the hat is down, this means sleep time, but when Suzy raises her hat, you can let your child know that it’s time to get out of bed.
 Just make sure you set it to raise well after 7am if you don’t want an early wake up call.